 French Perigord Black Winter Truffles Tuber Melanosporum (usually Dec-Mar) simply put, these are the finest (and most expensive) black truffles in the world.
 Perigords can be distinguished from other European black truffle varieties by their interior appearance – white veins running through black flesh.
 Wild-foraged and intensely aromatic with rich, deep flavor; they put all the other black truffles on this list to shame.

-Many modern American chefs prefer to not cook or only lightly cook fresh black truffles to preserve their flavor and aroma.
-That said, Perigords are the variety best suited to classic French poultry or meat dishes where black truffle slices are buttered and slid under the skin or inserted into slits cut into meat prior to roasting.
+Perigords are the variety that benefits from some cooking.
+They can be diced for sauce, shaved or diced for pizza or risotto, used in classic French poultry or meat dishes where black truffle slices are buttered and slid under the skin or inserted into slits cut into meat prior to roasting, etc.

 If Perigord truffles are out of season and you don’t want to wait, frozen perigord truffles are also available.